bethgelab/game-of-noise/README.md

 ## Evaluate models

-To download and validate our models, run  `python3 main.py` or run the provided bash script directly that downloads and evaluates all provided models via `bash run.sh`.
+To validate our models, run  `python3 main.py` or run the provided bash script directly that downloads and evaluates all provided models via `bash run.sh`.

 Arguments:
  - `--datadir-clean` the top-level directory of the ImageNet dataset (mandatory)